-This registration standard sets out the National Board’s requirements for the scope of practice for dental practitioners.
+This registration standard sets out the Dental Board of Australia’s (the Board) requirements for the scope of practice for dental practitioners.

 This registration standard applies to all registered dental practitioners except those with student or non-practising registration.

-The Guidelines for scope of practice provide guidance about the expectations and how to meet the requirements of the registration standard.
+The Guidelines for scope of practice provide guidance about the expectations of the registration standard and how to meet its requirements.
 Dental practitioners are expected to understand how to apply these guidelines together with this registration standard.

-The National Law establishes possible consequences if you don’t meet this standard, including that registration standards, codes or guidelines may be used in disciplinary proceedings against health practitioners as evidence of what constitutes appropriate practice or conduct for the health profession (section 41 of the National Law).
+The National Law establishes possible consequences if you don’t meet this registration standard, including that registration standards, codes or guidelines may be used in disciplinary proceedings against health practitioners as evidence of what constitutes appropriate practice or conduct for the health profession (see section 41 of the National Law).

-This registration standard was approved by Australian Health Workforce Ministerial Council on 11 April 2014.
+This registration standard was approved by the COAG Health Council on 1 November 2019.